diegozea/mitos-benchmarks/README.md

 ## MIToS benchmarks

-These benchmarks were run on Ubuntu’s with an i7 CPU.
-This times are useful to choose the fastest method signatures, and will be used to improve MIToS performance in the near future.
+These benchmarks were run on a computer with Ubuntu’s and one i7 CPU.
+The following times are useful to choose the fastest method signatures.
+This benchmark will be used to improve MIToS performance in the near future.

 #### MSA module